trustoverip/tswg-keri-specification/spec/spec.md

 [[def: Self-addressing identifiers (SAIDs)]]

-~ special type of content-addressable identifier based on encoded cryptographic digest that is self-referential.
+~ an identifier that is content-addressable and self-referential.
+A SAID is uniquely and cryptographically bound to a serialization of data that includes the SAID as a component in that serialization [[ref: SAID]].

 [[def: SAD (Self-Addressed Data)]]